Nkonovalenko/GoAI/README.md

 - Deploying the GoAI to AWS so that it can compete online
 - Training GoAI on AWS using TensorFlow GPU acceleration
 - I now have an EC2 instance set up, I need to train the model on it.
+- Figure out how to make the bot communicate with other bots

 # Lessons Learned Thus Far